 Angling is permitted from boats and float tubes-and other motorized and nonmotorized aquatic vehicles-on any water where such vehicle use is authorized.
-There are some waters, however, where you cannot fish from a float tube or a boat (please visit go.usa.gov/XJP for more information).
+There are some waters, however, where you cannot fish from a float tube or a boat (see page 23 for more information).
 Please keep in mind that other agencies may have placed additional restrictions on the use of float tubes and boats at certain Utah waters.